Variational Bayesian Learning based Joint Localization and Path Loss Exponent with Distance-dependent Noise in Wireless

 \subsection{Motivation and Literature Review}

-The surge of Internet of Things (IoT)-based applications has given rise to escalating demands in both communication and localization domains.
-Within the spectrum of communication and localization optimization, the tasks of localization and channel estimation hold paramount importance in various communication services.
-These services encompass critical aspects such as resource allocation, beamforming, and synchronization, playing key roles in IoT-based applications.
-Examples of such applications include equipment tracking in Industrial Internet of Things (IIoTs) \cite{ApproachMekala23IoT,23IoTJointSale}, tracking of autonomous vessels in Ocean of Things (OoTs) \cite{HuoCellular20IoT, BaiIoTRandom20}, and staff localization in healthcare monitoring systems \cite{TVT23NazariRadio,ZhangTWCPassive23}, among others.
-The advent of these emerging applications has generated a pressing requirement for precise positions and channel information.
-The pursuit of accurate localization and channel information is fundamental to addressing the intricate requirements posed by diverse IoT-based services, further highlighting the critical role played by these two components in shaping the contemporary communication systems.
+Within the scope of location optimization, the tasks of target localization hold paramount importance in various communication services.
+These services encompass critical aspects such as resource allocation, beamforming, and synchronization, playing key roles in wireless applications, which include equipment tracking in Industrial Internet of Things (IIoTs) \cite{ApproachMekala23IoT,23IoTJointSale}, tracking of autonomous vessels in Ocean of Things (OoTs) \cite{HuoCellular20IoT, BaiIoTRandom20}, and staff localization in healthcare monitoring systems \cite{TVT23NazariRadio, ZhangTWCPassive23}, among others.
+The advent of these emerging applications has generated a pressing requirement for accurate positions, which is fundamental to addressing the intricate requirements posed by diverse wireless services, further highlighting the critical role of localization in affecting the performances of communication systems.